 top of page

-Effective Consultation about Psychosocial Hazards & Risks
+Consultation on Psychosocial Hazards & Risks

 Weekly WHS Article 15th June 2023

-WHS law in NSW requires that PCBUs consult with their workers on matters relating to health and safety in the workplace.
-Consulting with the workforce is mandatory.
+WHS law in NSW requires that a PCBU (business, corporation, organisation) consult with its workers on matters relating to health and safety in the workplace.
+That includes physical and non-physical hazards.
+Non-physical risks and hazards come under the classification of psychosocial hazards and risks. (see WHS Regulation, Clauses 55a-55d.)

 • Have groups of workers represented by a health and safety representative and consult directly with the HSRs for each workgroup. (see Section 70 of the WHS Act.)
-This way is the default recommendation in the WHS Act for formalized consultation arrangements.
+This is the default recommendation in the WHS Act for formalized consultation arrangements.

 The SafeWork NSW Code of Practice: Managing Psychosocial Hazards at Work